HoTT/Coq-HoTT/STYLE.md

 ### 6.4.
 Lifting and lowering ###

-The file `Basics/UniverseLevel` contains an operation `Lift` which lifts a type from one universe to a larger one, with maps `lift` and `lower` relating the two types and forming an equivalence.
-This is occasionally useful when universe wrangling; for instance, using a lifted version of a type rather than a type itself can prevent collapse of two universes that ought to remain distinct.
+The file `Universes/UniverseLevel` contains an operation `Lift` which lifts a type from one universe to a larger one, with maps `lift` and `lower` relating the two types and forming an equivalence.
 There are primed versions `Lift'`, `lift'`, and `lower'` which allow the two universe levels to possibly be the same.

+In the past, `Lift` was used to force universe levels to be distinct, but now that Coq supports constraints between universe variables, this is no longer needed in practice.

+The file `Universes/Smallness` contains results allowing us to show that a type lives in a certain universe.

 ### 6.5.
 Universes and HITs ###